hiring-lab/job_postings_tracker/README.md

 The occupational sectors in our data are an Indeed categorization based on normalized job titles.
 A list of those job sectors along with sample job titles is available in this repository (see `sector-job-title-examples.csv`).

-Changes to the data can be followed under the "What's New" section of the Hiring Lab Data Portal: [data.indeed.com/whats-new](https://data.indeed.com/#/whats-new)
+Changes to the data can be followed under the "What's New" section of the Hiring Lab Data Portal: [data.indeed.com/whats-new](https://data.indeed.com/#/whats-new).
+For Frequently Asked Questions regarding Indeed's data, visit [hiringlab.org/indeed-data-faq](https://www.hiringlab.org/indeed-data-faq/).

 ## Data Schema